Why Name Mismatches Get You Denied Boarding (Even Small Ones)

 To understand why small mistakes can have big consequences, you need to look at how passenger verification actually works.

-When you book a flight, your name isn’t just stored in the airline’s system — it’s transmitted to government security programs like Secure Flight for identity verification.
+When you book a flight, your name is not just stored in the airline’s system.
+It may also be transmitted to government security programs and checked against identity, watchlist, and travel authorization records.

 What Actually Happens (At the Airport)